GaryAsher/challenge-run-site/.docs/REMINDERS.md

 # Priority Roadmap

 ## Game Page Tabs
 ### /overview/ page
 - [ ] "Credits" need to be listed at the bottom of every page.
-If there are no credits listed, then it can be empty.
+Normalize language used.
+Default is there is no text?

 ### /runs/ page
 - [ ] Challenge showing concatenation of Rule Builder?
 Why Does Challenge show "Hitless" , "Damageless" , and "boonless" ?